-Dan Hesse is CEO of Sprint Nextel.
-He became CEO in December 2007.
+Dan Hesse was the CEO of Sprint Nextel from December 2007.

 Prior to his appointment as Sprint CEO, Hesse was the Chairman and CEO of Embarq Corporation, a $6 billion telecommunications services company.
 From 2000 to 2004, he served as chairman, president and chief executive officer of Terabeam Corporation, a wireless telecommunications technology company.

 Hesse spent 23 years at AT&T. From 1997-2000, he served as the President and CEO of AT&T Wireless Services, at the time the United States's largest wireless carrier.
 Previously, Hesse launched AT&T's global online initiatives, which included the AT&T Worldnet family of internet services, as the leader of the Online Services Group.
 From 1991-1995, he was based in the Netherlands serving as the President and CEO of AT&T Network Systems International, a joint-venture telecommunications technology company with revenues of $2 billion.
 He also held prior AT&T management assignments in Network Operations, Network Engineering, International Services, Human Resources, Strategic Planning, Product Management and Sales.